This article answers common questions on how to implement In-App Purchases, what is receipt validation, shall you use StoreKit, and many more.

 Note, you can add a free trial with a specific duration to a subscription.

-I believe you have heard that some users do not want to pay for paid software and try to get access to app features avoiding in-app purchases.
+I believe you have heard that some users do not want to pay for software and try to get access to app features avoiding in-app purchases.
 When a user makes an in-app purchase, the AppStore creates a receipt.

 What is App Store Receipt?